zoltanszalontay/zoltanszalontay.github.io/_posts/2020-08-31-fever-detection.md

 ---
 ## Introduction

-We are very happy to announce that the first module of our AIoT platform, an Intelligent Edge device that detects people, locates their forehead and measures temperature in real-time, is ready for real customer tests.
+We are very happy to announce that the first module of our AIoT platform, an Intelligent Edge device that detects people, locates their forehead and measures temperature in real-time, is ready for customer tests.

 ## Main topic